Dravitar/HyperionRise/README.md

 # HyperionRise
-An explorative game into hyperion notation for large numbers
+An explorative game into hyperion notation for large numbers and such